-The main components of the Lab are an application programming interface (API) platform and demonstration ledger, a management portal, sample applications, and a smart contract platform.
+The main components of the Lab are an application programming interface (API) platform and demonstration ledger, a management portal, sample applications, and a smart contract platform, which is separate to the core functionalities.

 API platform and demonstration ledger